Office Space Utilization: Best Practices for Workplace Efficiency

 • 5/10 employees prefer hybrid work.

-• Spared money from optimizing office space that can be used for better space usage for employee wellbeing and development.
+• Spared money from optimizing office space that can be used for better space usage for employee well-being and development.

 Gaining data about office space utilization helps craft a much more efficient office, with immediate benefits, such as: